-Frontera Energy is committed to the highest standards of Corporate Governance and fully complies with applicable Canadian securities regulations.
+We are committed to the highest standards of corporate governance and fully comply with applicable Canadian securities regulations.

-The Board of Directors of Frontera Energy delegates certain responsibilities to the following standing committees:
+Our Board of Directors delegates certain responsibilities to the following standing committees:

 The Audit Committee is mandated to monitor audit functions, the preparation of financial statements, review press releases on financial results, review other regulatory documents as required, and meet with outside auditors independently of management.

 The primary role of the Audit Committee is to ensure that the Company’s management has designed and implemented an effective system of internal financial controls and to review and report on the integrity of the consolidated financial statements of the Company and related financial information.
 In pursuing these objectives, the Audit Committee maintains effective working relations with the Board of Directors and management; monitors the relations with the external auditors; and reviews the effectiveness of the internal audit function.